 Sandstorms occur, particularly from July to October.
 Expect difficulties travelling overland.
 Local services and the availability of water and basic food may be affected.
 Take preventive measures and exercise extreme caution.

 The rainy season in Sudan lasts three months, from July to September.
 Some roads may become impassable during this period.
+Since early August 2016, floods have been affecting South West, Central and South East Sudan.
 Keep informed of regional weather forecasts and plan accordingly.